shanscar/cute-nano-finance/README.md

 2. **Direct Code Editing** - Clone repo and edit in your preferred IDE
 3. **GitHub Pull Requests** - Collaborate with team members

-All changes sync automatically between Lovable and your connected GitHub repository.
+All changes sync automatically between Lovable and GitHub repository.

-## 📄 License

-This project is open source and available under the MIT License.

 ---